 The Ping Identity Certified Professional – PingDirectory certification measures the candidate’s ability to describe how to perform basic installation and configuration tasks.

-This exam covers the following knowledge about PingDirectory version 7:
+This exam covers the following knowledge about PingDirectory version 8 or later:

 o Describe the product's features, functionality and basic use cases.

 o Describe the product's data storage engine.

 Installation and Initial Configuration

 o Explain how to perform interactive and non-interactive installations on Windows and Linux.